Code-Institute-Submissions/data-centric-milestone-project/README.md

 ###User Stories:
-'As a Game of Thrones fan I would like to see a website that displays a list of all of the main and recurring characters as there are too many to remember by heart and I would like to remeber names to faces.
+'As a Game of Thrones fan I would like to see a website that displays a list of all of the main and recurring characters as there are too many to remember by heart and I would like to remember names to faces.
 I would like the list displayed alphabetically so it is easy to look through and digest'

 'As a user I would like to be able to easily discern which character belongs to which house so that it is easier to understand who are allies and distant relatives'